Gfoisy1986/Guil-OS/README.md

  ### On the workbench

-  - Priority 1 to 10.

-  - 10 -Working on making Free basic course with each chapter actualy limited to X86...
+  - Working on making Free basic course with each chapter actualy limited to X86...

-  - 9 -Working on making Docs to create Custom (Shell, Bash, Makefile, linker.ld and more...)
+  - Working on making Docs to create Custom (Shell, Bash, Makefile, linker.ld and more...)
 Files.

-  - 1 -X86_32bits  bootloader and kernel (as is) incomplete or not tested...
+  - X86_32bits  bootloader and kernel (as is) incomplete or not tested...

-  - 2 -X86_64bits bootloader and simple kernel to show boot process incomplete...
+  - X86_64bits bootloader and simple kernel to show boot process incomplete...
 C Kernel Version on testbench incomplete...(More content on the ways...)